ahhz/raster/docs/examples/example_7.md

+# Calculate statistics for a square moving window
 The following example opens a raster dataset and calculates the mean value of a surrounding circular window for each cell.
 For larger maps, the computational cost is proportional to the size of the raster multiplied by the radius.
 ```cpp
 // example_7.cpp